-Figure 6: Total LRT trams seat in each route
+Figure 10: Total LRT trams seat in each route

-Figure for presents that total seat of the trams for east – west direction is 36608 and north – south direction is 36036.
+Figure 10 presents that total seat of the trams for east – west direction is 36608 and north – south direction is 36036.

-5.1.3.
-Baseline data for bus and LRT route length, stops and frequency within Wredas
+5.2.2.
+Baseline data for bus and LRT route length, stops and frequency within Woredas